Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 - wp_blogs table, find the domain field and change it to your domain name without http:// or https://

-- wp_site table, find the domain field and change it to your domain name without http:// or https://
+- wp_site table, find the domain field and change it to your domain name without http:// or https://.
+For example, changing to domain-name.com

-- wp_sitemeta, find the meta_key field look for siteurl value, and change it to your domain name with http:// or https://
+- wp_sitemeta, find the meta_key field, look for the siteurl value, and change it to your domain name with http:// or https://.
+For example, changing to domain-name.com

 - wp_options table, find the option_name fields below:

-- Log in and go to Settings then Permalinks and just save it twice without any changes in order to flush the URLs for the site on the new host
+- Log in and go to the Settings, then go to the Permalinks, and just save it twice without any changes in order to flush the URLs for the site on the new host.

 - Now your site should work on the new host

-If you migrate the WordPress Multisite from the live site to your localhost (your computer), you must create a visual host such as myweb.local.
-Moreover, in your wp-config.php, you must change the “DOMAIN_CURRENT_SITE” value to your visual host as well.
+If you migrate the WordPress Multisite from the live site to your localhost, you must create a virtual host such as myweb.local.
+Additionally, in your wp-config.php, you must change the “DOMAIN_CURRENT_SITE” value to your virtual host as well.
+See the example code to set up the Multisite in wp-config.php

-For the steps above, the image or link is still using the old domain.
-Note that, please backup your database before replacing the old domain.
+For the steps above, the asset URLs (image or links) are still using the old domain name.
+Please back up your database before replacing the old domain name.

-You can simply replace the old domain with the new domain by using the Elementor plugin (Free version) if your site uses the Elementor plugin.
+You can simply replace the old domain with the new domain by using the Elementor plugin (Free version) if your site uses the Elementor plugin for building the template or layout.
 Simply go to “Elementor>Tools>Replace URL”.

-In wp_posts table, you will see the “guid” column.
+In the wp_posts table, you will see the “guid” column.
 The GUID stands for “Globally Unique Identifier”.
-It is a field that is intended to hold an identifier for the post which is unique.
+It is a field that is intended to hold an identifier for the post, which is unique.
 Ideally, you should not change this GUID.
 The GUID field is primarily used to create WordPress feeds.
-However, if you never use the WordPress feeds, you may ignore GUID.
+However, if you never use the WordPress feeds, you may ignore the GUID migration.

 Regarding the method above, the GUID won’t change to a new domain name if the domain name is different from the old site.
 For example, you are moving the site from www.example.com to www.example.net.
 When you are moving the site using the method above, the GUID won’t change to www.example.net.